eventosimultaneos/dipole_microswimmers_magnetic_field/README.md

 ## Repository Contents

+* `analysis.ipynb`: Jupyter Notebook containing code cells that invoke the main functions to generate, analyze, and visualize simulation data.
 * `final_functions.py`: Python module containing the complete set of functions used for data generation, processing, analysis, and visualization related to the Brownian Dynamics simulations.
+* `simulation.py`: Python script that runs the animated simulation of the dipolar microswimmers.